willeaton04/CS-125-Final-Project/README.md

 What do they want to do?
 - Take attendance
-- Finances (who has paid for ...)
 - Registration for several events
 - Leaders are able to access their shifts
 - The database should display event information

 What should they be able to do?
 - Take attendance
-- Finances (who has paid for ...)
 - Registration: names, emails, phone numbers, parents
 - Description of youth members
-- Keep track of students, leaders and volunteers
+- Keep track of students, leaders, and volunteers

 Assumptions: - We only record one parent per each student

-What shouldn’t they do?

-What’s your team’s name?
+# Team Name
 Nice Will

-Create the repository ✅

 # Goals